kLabUM/StormReactor/README.md

 3. Create tests to confirm your new method works.
 Please follow the format for node and link tests as shown at https://github.com/kLabUM/StormReactor/tree/master/tests.
 4. Submit a pull request at https://github.com/kLabUM/StormReactor/pulls to merge your edits with the existing *StormReactor* code base.
 Note: There might be comments, suggestions, and questions.
 We're all working together to produce cohesive and high-quality software.

+## Citing StormReactor

+If you use our package, please cite our software as follows:
+Mason, Brooke, Mullapudi, Abhiram, & Kerkez, Branko.
+(2021).
+StormReactor (v1.1).
+Zenodo. https://doi.org/10.5281/zenodo.7110344